MartinLodahl/Python-Dataset/README.md

   What is the frequency of age, height and weight for all players

 Question 5:
-  How much is the difference of value and wage bestween the players
+  How much is the difference of value and wage between the players